 As a professional wanderer it's important to travel light but work with the best materials.
 Since May 2011 Daniel has been working together with Transcontinenta BV, importer of Leica in the Netherlands.
-He gives lectures, workshops and experiments with the different cameras and lenses in the Leica M series.
+He gives lectures, workshops on photography and he experiments with the different cameras and lenses of the Leica M series.

-Most of his work is done with this Monochrom and the M240, combined with a 35mm Summicron (f2.0) and a 50mm Summicron (f2.0) lens.
+Most of his work is done with a Monochrom and a M240, combined with a 35mm Summicron (f2.0) and a 50mm Summicron (f2.0) lens.
 It's Daniel's standard kit.
 He uses the Electronic View Finder to turn the M into a top viewer camera, while shooting portraits.
-It assures the direct contact between the photographer and his subject, as no camera is put in front of his face.
-A flash is rarely used, as he likes the feel of available light and wel... who uses a flash on a Leica rangefinder?
+It assures the direct contact between the photographer and his subject, as no camera is put in front of his face and therefore between him and the subject.
+A flash is rarely used, as he likes the feel of available light and well... who uses a flash on a Leica rangefinder?
 For special projects he often brings an extra lens, like the 75mm Summicron for a project with autistic children in Peru or the 24mm Summilux during his three weeks stay in a mental hospital in Malawi.
 In some cases it can even be a separate camera like the water- and dust proof Leica XU that he used during Holi in Jodhpur.